-IRQL_NOT_LESS_OR_EQUAL blue screen error would occur randomly especially when you are playing game.
-This error mostly is caused by faulty drivers, which programmed to access improper hardware addresses .
+When you’re playing games in Windows 10, if you keep getting IRQL_NOT_LESS_OR_EQUAL blue screen error, it can be frustrating.
+This error probably is caused by faulty drivers, which are programmed to access improper hardware addresses.
 To fix this error, simply try solutions in this post.

-There are three solutions to fix this error.
+There are 4 solutions to fix this blue screen error.
 You may not have to try them all.
-Just work your way down until you find the one that fixes the problem.
+Just work your way down at the top of the list until you find the one that works for you.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks:

 2) Run Driver Easy and click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click the Update button next to one device to automatically download and install the correct version of their driver (you can do this with the FREE version).
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

 The problem can be caused by faulty drivers.
 To fix the problem, go to Device Manager and find the faulty drivers, then uninstall the drivers.
 If a driver is having problems, you’ll see a yellow mark next to its device (see the screenshot shown below).